 A quandary is a state of perplexity or uncertainty over what to do in a difficult situation.
 Every individual in any sort of occupational position is going to stumble upon a quandary from time to time.
 It is inevitable.
 And each occupation is going to have its own unique difficulties and dilemmas.
 Applied behavior analysts definitely have their own set of problems they have to overcome, things they need to watch out for and be vigilant of, and uncertain occurrences that happen that may need to be looked into.

+Within each of these professional activities are unique ethical challenges practitioners may face.
 This article will take readers through the top seven ethical quandaries that ABA therapists have the potential to face in their careers.

 The seven ethical issues applied behavioral analysts must consider are: